wallymathieu/with/README.md

 With is a small library written in c# intended for alternative constructions in c# to do things that may look clumsy in regular code.

-Some of the functionality here looks to be obsolete with c# 7.
+Some of the functionality here looks to be obsolete with [c# 7 or later](https://github.com/dotnet/roslyn/blob/future/docs/features/patterns.md).
+A better way is to write your code in f# ;) and be able to use pattern matching and copy update expressions natively.

 ##Examples